Computational-Plant-Science/plantit/README.md

 # PlantIT [![Build Status](https://travis-ci.com/Computational-Plant-Science/plantit.svg?branch=master)](https://travis-ci.com/Computational-Plant-Science/plantit)

-Web workflow automation for plant science.
+Plant science workflow automation in the browser.

-**This project is in alpha and is not yet stable**.
+**This project is in open alpha and is not yet stable**.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->